Dean Hood: Eastern Kentucky

 Coach Hood took over as head coach for the Eastern Kentucky Colonels in 2008, winning the Ohio Valley Conference and making an appearance in the FCS playoffs in his first season.
 For his efforts in his inaugural season, Coach Hood was named Ohio Valley Conference Coach of the Year in 2008.
 Three seasons later in 2011, Hood's Colonels again won the Ohio Valley Conference and made Hood's second appearance in the FCS playoffs.

 Since taking over the helm in 2008, Eastern Kentucky has won more conference games than any other team in the Ohio Valley Conference.

 Hood was relieved of his coaching duties at Eastern on November 23, 2015.

 Charlotte

 Hood was announced as assistant head coach and tight ends coach for the Charlotte 49ers under head coach Brad Lambert on December 18, 2015.
 Lambert had worked with Hood at Wake Forest and had been his replacement as defensive coordinator for the Demon Deacons.

 Kentucky

 On February 15, 2017, Hood left Charlotte to be the special teams coordinator at Kentucky.

 Murray State

 On December 13, 2019, Hood was hired to be the head coach at Murray State.
 On January 1, 2024, Hood announced his retirement from Murray State and coaching.

+Marshall

+On December 27, 2025, it was reported that Hood was hired to coach safeties at Marshall under head coach, Tony Gibson.